Versatile CommunicationsBy Bob Violino Print

 Companies have to be prepared to engage with clients by phone, email, instant messaging, Twitter, blogs and other tools.

-weren’t able to access company information or purchase a product through the
+“Today, consumers expect a multichannel experience,” Accenture’s Wollan says.
+A majority of the consumers Accenture surveyed reported frustration when they weren’t able to access company information or purchase a product through the channels of their choice.

 “We use the data gathered from this system to train our franchisee partners how to better deliver an exceptional customer experience,” Falcon says.

 With customers becoming ever more discerning, demanding and tech-savvy, companies will need to make these types of service improvements to hold onto their clients and create even stronger relationships with them.